BROOK, Illinois, February 29, 2008 – Awareness about the endemic disease

 LCIF also supports diabetes awareness and prevention through the Lions Eye Health Program (LEHP).
 One of the main focuses of LEHP is to inform communities about preventable vision loss due to diabetic eye disease.
 The LCIF program encourages early detection and timely treatment through eye exams and education.

 Through Lions advocacy, awareness about diabetes continues to be at the center of attention in the U.S., further continuing the fight for a healthier and happier country.
 Participate in this year’s National Diabetes Alert Day and become one of the many Lions that contribute to the fight against diabetes.

-Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world with 1.35 million members in 206 geographic areas and countries.
+Lions Clubs International Foundation is the charitable arm of Lions Clubs International, the largest service club organization in the world.
 LCIF was recently ranked the number one NGO in a Financial Times study.
 Since the beginning of the SightFirst program in 1990, Lions have restored sight to 7.3 million people with cataracts, prevented serious vision loss in 27 million people, and improved eye care services for hundreds of millions of people.
 LCIF has awarded $211 million in SightFirst grants.
 For more information, visit www.lcif.org.